RajawatBanna/useful-docker-compose/README.md

 - [MinIO](examples/minio) - MinIO is an object storage server, compatible with Amazon S3 cloud storage service, mainly used for storing unstructured data (such as photos, videos, log files, etc.).

 ### Publishing, Writing, Blogging, Hosting
-- [WordPress](wordpress) - WordPress is a free and open-source content management system written in hypertext preprocessor language and paired with a MySQL or MariaDB database with supported HTTPS.
+- ✨[WordPress](wordpress) - WordPress is a free and open-source content management system written in hypertext preprocessor language and paired with a MySQL or MariaDB database with supported HTTPS.
+- ✨[Drupal](drupal) - Drupal is a free and open-source CMS
 - [Ghost](examples/ghost) - Ghost is a free and open source blogging platform written in JavaScript and distributed under the MIT License, designed to simplify the process of online publishing for individual bloggers as well as online publications.
 - [Nginx + PHP](examples/nginx-php) - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 Combined with PHP, a general-purpose scripting language geared toward web development, server-side functions can be implemented for the webs.
 - [Overleaf](examples/overleaf) - Overleaf is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.